Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Introduction

-Our analysis assumes a generic asymptotic holonomy condition: the holonomy of the instanton connection around the Taub-NUT circle fiber is generic as we approach infinity along some fixed direction in the base $\mathbb{R}^3$.
-In other words, we assume that the limiting eigenvalues of the holonomy are distinct.
-Under these assumptions we prove in Section~\ref{Sec:Instantons} the following
+Here $r=|x|.$ (For the sake of brevity, in the rest of the paper we shall use $\omega$ to denote $\pi^*_k(\omega)$ as well, thus writing $\varpi=d\tau+\omega,$ just as we used $V$ for $\pi_k^*(V)$ in Eq.~\eqref{metric} and $\nu_\sigma$ for $\pi_k^*(\nu_\sigma)$ in \eqref{fiber}, hoping this will cause no confusion).
+The most important properties of $\mathrm{TN}_k$ that we use in this paper are that it is a complete, hyperk\"ahler Riemannian manifold (with an ASD Ricci flat metric) with cubically decaying Riemannian curvature and an asymptotic tri-holomorphic circle action.

-{\bf Theorem~\ref{lucky}.} Let $M$ be an ALF space and $A$ an instanton connection with generic asymptotic holonomy.
-Let $p\in M$.
-Then there exists $C>0$ so that $|F_A|(x)\leq Cd(x,p)^{-2}.$
+Our analysis assumes a generic asymptotic holonomy condition (see Definition~\ref{genconn} on page~\pageref{genconn}): there exists a ray in the base $\mathbb{R}^3$ such that the holonomy of the instanton connection around every circle fiber over that ray is generic (i.e. belongs to a common compact subset of the regular $U(n)$ adjoint orbit).
+In other words, we assume that the eigenvalues of the holonomy over some ray in the base $\mathbb{R}^3$ are distinct with the distance between distinct eigenvalues bounded below by a positive constant.
+There are known instantons, such as e.g. those found by Etesi and Hausel in \cite{Etesi:2002cc}, that do not satisfy our assumption.
+In fact, these latter have asymptotic holonomy approaching identity at infinity.
+We limit ourselves here to the generic case and intend to address the general case in the future.

-We prove in Section~\ref{Sec:Asymp} that the conjugacy class of the asymptotic holonomy is independent of the direction in which we approach infinity.
-Thus, outside a compact set, the centralizer of the holonomy around the ALF circle fiber is a Cartan subgroup of the gauge group.
-In local coordinates $(\vec{x},\tau)\in U \times S^1$ with $U\subset\mathbb{R}^3\setminus\{\nu_j\}_{j=1}^k$ an open contractible neighborhood and $\tau\in[0,4\pi)$ a homogeneous coordinate along the circle fiber, we have $\varpi=d\tau+\pi_k^*\omega,$ with $\omega$ a one-form\footnote{ For the sake of brevity, in the rest of the paper we shall use $\omega$ to denote $\pi^*_k(\omega)$ as well, thus writing $\varpi=d\tau+\omega,$ just as we used $V$ for $\pi_k^*(V)$ in Eq.~\eqref{metric} and $\nu_\sigma$ for $\pi_k^*(\nu_\sigma)$ in \eqref{fiber}, hoping this will cause no confusion. } on $U$ satisfying $d\omega=*_3dV.$ Using the quadratic decay established in Theorem~\ref{lucky}, we prove in Section~\ref{Sec:Asymp} that the asymptotic form of the instanton connection is that of a direct sum of the known $U(1)$ instantons\footnote{The fact that all $U(1)$ instantons have this form is proved in \cite{HHM}.}:
+Under the generic asymptotic holonomy assumption we prove in Section~\ref{Sec:Instantons} the following: \begin{theoremA} Let $M$ be an ALF space and $A$ an instanton connection with generic asymptotic holonomy.
+Let $o\in M$, and let $F_A$ denote the curvature of $A$.
+Then there exists $C>0$ so that $|F_A|(p)\leq \frac{C}{\mathrm{dist}(p,o)^{2}}$ for any $p\in M.$ \end{theoremA}